INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Overview

 IPFS is a distributed system for storing and accessing files, websites, applications, and data.
-It uses a content-addressed approach, identifying content by its hash, which ensures data integrity and reduces duplication.
+It uses content-addressed systems instead of the traditional location-addressed approach used by HTTP, identifying content through its hash.

 #### Key Concepts

 - **Content-Based Addressing**:
   - Files are retrieved using their content hash (CID).
-  - Guarantees that the content has not been tampered with.
+  - Guarantees that the content hasn't been tampered with.
 - **Distributed Storage**:
   - Files are stored across a network of peers.
   - Enhances redundancy and availability.